AlpacaTravel/graphql-docs/getting-started/itinerary/Reading from Itineraries/README.md

 # Reading from Itineraries

-Welcome to the Alpaca Travel GraphQL API technical guide for developers.
 This guide is designed to provide developers with a comprehensive understanding of how to access and query itinerary content through our API.
 The API allows developers to build applications and websites that access and manage travel content, such as curated lists, trips and trails, which we refer to as itineraries.